 In Creating Bixby Views, we've seen how layouts are built from smaller components: cards, cells, and various text objects like titles and paragraphs.
 Let's go into more detail about layout components and their containers.

-layout-macro).
+Input views can use layouts, layout macros, and layout components in certain places.
+However, input views have their own distinct set of components.
 For a discussion of input components, read the Input Views section, which links to further documentation on individual components.

 section block can itself have just two child keys:

 title: The title that will be displayed for the section.
 Unlike titles within other components, this title cannot be styled (although it can be a